 #1 Samsung UN43NU6900FXZA

-If you’re shopping on a tighter budget, consider the Samsung UN43NU6900FXZA.
+The Samsung UN43NU6900FXZA may be a better option for those with tight budgets.
 It doesn’t perform as well in dark rooms as the Vizio M7 Series Quantum 2019, but its input lag is significantly lower for a more responsive gaming experience.
 It has a motion interpolation feature to make motion look smoother, and its color accuracy is impressive right out of the box.
-Peak brightness on this TV is decent; however, it may not be a good choice if you’re in a brightly-lit room.
-On the upside, it has good gray uniformity, which is great for watching sports, as there’s less dirty screen effect that can be distracting.
+The TV’s peak brightness is good, but it might not be the best choice if you live in brightly lit rooms.
+It has good gray uniformity.
+This is a great advantage for sports viewing, as it doesn’t have distracting screen effects.
 Like all Samsung TVs, it runs Tizen OS, which feels much smoother, and there are tons of apps available through its app store.
-Sadly, you do have to put up with some ads on the home screen and they can’t be disabled.
+You will have to accept some ads on your home screen, which can’t be disabled.

 On the whole, if you want a TV that can perform well in any content, the Vizio is a better choice; otherwise, the Samsung is a good option if cost is a concern.

 When it comes to the best Samsung TVs, it’s all about QLED.
 The QLED displays are brighter than other LEDs and have a quantum dot filter that enhances contrast across a 4K screen.

 The Q60R isn’t quite as accomplished as its premium siblings, being the entry-level QLED and therefore the one with the lowest specs.
 The edge-lighting can be inconsistent, and you won’t get the tidy One Connect box of the most premium of new Samsung TVs either.